CHN-beta/ovito/doc/manual/usage/viewports.rst

 -------------

 .. image:: /images/viewport_control_toolbar/viewport_menu_screenshot.*
-   :width: 30%
+   :width: 40%
    :align: right

-Click the caption label in the upper left corner of a viewport (e.g. *Perspective*, *Top*, etc.) to open the *viewport menu* as shown in the screenshot.
+Click on the caption text in the upper left corner of a viewport window (e.g. *Perspective*, *Top*, etc.) to open the *viewport menu*.

-The :guilabel:`View Type` menu lets you switch to one of the standard viewing orientations and between parallel (orthogonal) and perspective projection types.
-The :ref:`Adjust View <viewports.adjust_view_dialog>` function gives you precise control over the position and orientation of the viewport's camera using numeric input fields.

-The :guilabel:`Preview Mode` option activates a virtual frame that is displayed in the viewport to indicate the region that will be visible in :ref:`rendered images <usage.rendering>`.
+:guilabel:`Preview Mode` activates a virtual frame in the viewport to precisely indicate the rectangular region that will be visible in :ref:`rendered output images <usage.rendering>`.
 The aspect ratio of the frame reflects the image size currently set in the :ref:`Render settings <core.render_settings>` panel.

-With preview mode active, scene objects and any :ref:`viewport layers <viewport_layers>` will be rendered in the interactive viewport window just like they are in the final output image.
+The :guilabel:`Constrain Rotation` option controls whether the virtual camera's orientation is constrained at all times such that the z-axis of the simulation coordinate system is pointing upward.
+If needed, you can set *x* or *y* to be the vertical axis in the :ref:`application settings dialog <application_settings.viewports>`.

+The :guilabel:`View Type` submenu lets you switch between different standard viewing directions and parallel (orthogonal) and perspective projection types.
+The :ref:`Adjust View <viewports.adjust_view_dialog>` function gives you precise numeric control over the positioning and orientation of the viewport's camera.

 Use the :guilabel:`Create Camera` function to insert a camera object into the three-dimensional scene.
-This object will be linked to the viewport, and moving the camera object around automatically updates the viewport accordingly.
-This gives you the possibility to :ref:`animate the camera <usage.animation.camera>`.
+This object will be linked to the viewport, and moving the camera object updates the view accordingly.
+This gives you the possibility to create animations with a :ref:'camera motion path <usage.animation.camera>`.

+The :guilabel:`Layout` submenu contains several functions that modify the current layout of viewport windows.
+OVITO creates 4 standard viewports by default, which are arranged in a 2-by-2 grid.
+You can add and remove viewport windows as needed, and adjust their relative positioning by dragging the separator lines between them with the mouse.
+OVITO Pro provides the option to render images and animations that shoow multiple views side by side, see the :ref:`Render all viewports <core.render_settings>` option.